Penalties for errors in tax returns

-Under the Income Tax Act, taxpayers may face the following consequences depending on whether there is evidence indicating intention to evade taxes:
+Under the Income Tax Act 1947, taxpayers may face the following consequences for filing an incorrect return:

 - Penalty up to 200% of the amount of tax undercharged;